 To benefit from exercise, it is important to maintain a level of intensity.
 A method of monitoring physical activity intensity is to determine if your heart rate or pulse is within your target heart rate zone during physical activity.

-Your target heart rate zone should be 50 to 85 percent of your maximum heart rate.
+Your target heart rate zone should be 50% to 85% of your maximum heart rate.
 To determine your target heart rate zone, follow these steps:

 An estimate of a person's maximum age-related heart rate can be calculated by subtracting the person's age from 220.
 For example, for a 55-year-old person, the estimated maximum age-related heart rate would be calculated as 220-55 years=165 beats per minute (bpm).

-Thus, moderate-intensity physical activity for a 55-year-old person will require that the heart rate remain between 83 and 140 beats per minute during physical activity.
+Thus, moderate-intensity physical activity for a 55-year-old person will need the heart rate to remain between 83 and 140 beats per minute during physical activity.

 During exercise, you should stop exercising briefly and check your pulse from time to time to determine if you are exercising within your target heart rate zone.
 To check your pulse, using the first and second fingertips, press lightly over the carotid artery located on your neck, just to the left or right of the Adam’s apple.
 Or check your radial pulse by pressing on the artery insert your wrist, just below the base of your thumb.

-Count your pulse (heartbeats) for a full 60 seconds, or 30 seconds and multiply by two, or 10 seconds and multiply by the number six.
+Count your pulse (heartbeats) for a full 60 seconds, or 30 seconds and multiply by 2, or 10 seconds and multiply by 6.

 The target heart rate zone is a guideline.
-Always consult your doctor if you have questions about your heart rate, or starting an exercise program.
+Always talk with your healthcare provider if you have questions about your heart rate, or starting an exercise program.